Customermates logoCustomermates logo Home

 More and more CRM systems use Artificial Intelligence (AI) to help sales teams work smarter:

-Customermates integrates AI agents that assist with lead qualification, summarizing notes, and many other tasks -- directly inside the CRM, without additional tools.
+Customermates integrates native AI integration that assist with lead qualification, summarizing notes, and many other tasks -- directly inside the CRM, without additional tools.

 What Are the 4 Types of CRM?